 Let’s get straight to the point.
 Arrow Bamboo is simply one of our favorite species of ornamental bamboo.
 If you’re maintaining a residential garden, Pseudosasa japonica is an excellent choice as a manageable, attractive, medium-sized plant, suitable for a wide variety of conditions.
 But before you plant a beautiful grove of Arrow Bamboo, you should be aware of all its virtues, requirements, and limitations.

-Pseudosasa japonica is the botanical name of Arrow Bamboo, a species native to Japan and Korea.
-This medium-sized bamboo is a runner but has a more compact growth habit than many running bamboo varieties.
+Native to Japan and Korea, Pseudosasa japonica (or Arrow Bamboo) is a medium-sized running bamboo, but with a more compact growth habit than many other runners.
 Its thin, tightly clustered culms make Arrow Bamboo ideal as a privacy hedge, reaching 10-20 feet in height.
-The plant is very shade tolerant and can withstand freezing temperatures as low as 5 or 10º F. Less tolerant of drought, this bamboo requires regular watering.
+The plant is very shade-tolerant and can withstand freezing temperatures as low as 5 or 10º F. Less tolerant of drought, this bamboo requires regular watering.

 - Pseudosasa amabilis: Tonkin bamboo